 He currently manages global mobility into EMEA and APAC for Equinix, the world’s largest digital interconnection (data centre) company.
 Equinix connects the world's leading businesses to their customers, employees and partners inside the world's most connected data centers in 52 markets across five continents.

 Natalie has spent most of her career in Global Mobility, working in both in-house and service provider positions, across a variety of industries, including IT, retail and financial services.
-Her background is in Mobility operations, policy, and transformation, having supported multiple Mobility programs from within HR and as a consultant supporting clients at EY.
-Natalie currently works at the British Council, where she is the Global Head of Mobility, working through a global transformation project to support HR, Talent, and the business with an agile, cost effective, solutions driven and talent focused Mobility program.
+Her background is in mobility operations, policy, and transformation, having supported multiple programmes within HR and as a specialist consultant.

 Anne-Marie is currently the Global Mobility